abhishek-pradhan/abhishek-pradhan.github.io/_posts/2022-01-03-aws-reinvent-2022-keynote-adam-selipsky.md

 Here I have captured key highlights from 2+ hours of AWS re:Invent 2022 Keynote by Adam Selipsky, AWS CEO.

-> New AWS services announced are preceded by New & **bold** font {: .prompt-tip }
+> New AWS services announced are preceded by New &amp; **bold** font {: .prompt-tip }

 ## Keynote by Adam Selipsky, AWS CEO

-- 11th AWS re:Invent in Las Vegas: 50k+ customers & 300,000 attendees registered virtually, over 2300 sessions
+- 11th AWS re:Invent in Las Vegas: 50k+ customers &amp; 300,000 attendees registered virtually, over 2300 sessions
 - **Powering AWS operations**: 100% renewable energy by 2025! - currently at 85% and Water positive by 2030
 - Drive Innovation / Innovate faster (Abhi: frequently used term in AWS, so is Undifferentiated heavy lifting !)
 - New Preview of **Amazon OpenSearch Service - Serverless**